clement-sciascia/docs/pages/cloud/dedicated/kernel_update/guide.en-ie.md

 ---
-title: 'Updating the kernel on a dedicated server'
+title: Updating the kernel on a dedicated server
 slug: updating-kernel-dedicated-server
 excerpt: 'Find out how to update the kernel for distributions that use an OVH core'
-section: 'Advanced use'
+section: Advanced use
 ---

 **Last updated 07th August 2018**